Test 1: Who and where – mapping personas and channels

 Test 2: Define your value proposition

-Your value proposition will consist of an appealing headline and simple sub-head with descriptive intro.
+A good value proposition consists of an appealing headline and simple sub-headline with a descriptive introduction.
 It’s best practice to accompany this with a ‘purposeful’ or relevant visual or graphic, that acts as a shortcut.

 The following formula works for our clients: